 An international jury of independent experts will decide the winner.
 The experts will examine the entrants regarding design, economic aspects, innovation, energy supply and sustainability, among other things.
-The winners will be presented and honoured at the 24th International Passive House Conference in Berlin in September 2020.
+The winners will be presented and honoured at the 25th International Passive House Conference in 2021.

 The evaluation procedure will be carried out in two steps:

 An extended jury will make an online pre-selection.
 The final winners will be determined by a select, smaller panel in a separate session.